-When appropriate the Arbiter will allow the party to Rest, giving them a chance to recover from their wounds at a risk relative to their current situation.
-Once per rest players may their Wounds with a Enhance Body Check or a Enhance Spirit Check, done separately, removing Wounds equal to the Result Score.
+When appropriate the GM will allow the party to Rest, giving them a chance to recover from their wounds at a risk relative to their current situation.
+Once per rest players may recover either their Health Level with an Enhance Body Check or their Mana Level with an Enhance Spirit Check, recovering a number of Levels equal to their Result Score.
 Players may choose not to heal themselves, instead assisting in another character’s recovery.

-The players and the Arbiter should periodically agree upon goals for the party to accomplish, marking milestones in the party’s progress.
-Upon reaching a milestone the Arbiter will award one or more Experience Points (XP) to each player.
+The players and the GM should periodically agree upon goals for the party to accomplish, marking milestones in the party’s progress.
+Upon reaching a milestone the GM will award two to six Experience Points (XP) to each player.